AmanUpadhyay1609/GORB-SDK/README.md

 ## Examples

-See the `examples.ts` file for comprehensive usage examples including:
+See `src/examples` in the repository for comprehensive usage examples including:
 - Basic token creation
 - NFT minting
 - Wallet adapter integration